altmbr/networkanalysis/README.md

 3. **Google Calendar Scraping Setup**

 	a. **Create a Google Cloud Project**

 	1. Navigate to the Google Cloud Console.
-	2. Click on Select a project and then New Project.
+	2. Click on Select a project and then New Project
 	3. Enter a project name and click Create.
 	4. Once the project is created, go to APIs & Services > Library.
 	5. Search for Google Calendar API and click Enable.

 	b. **Create OAuth 2.0 Credentials**

   	1. In the APIs & Services section, navigate to Credentials.
 	2. Click Create Credentials > OAuth client ID.
 	3. If prompted, configure the OAuth consent screen by providing the necessary details.
 	4. Select Desktop App as the application type and click Create.